omkarb40/Chicago_Crime_Hotspot/README.md

 - Large binary or intermediate files (for example `.RData`, `.Rhistory` or plot images) are included here for convenience.
 Consider removing them from the repository and adding them to `.gitignore` if they are not needed in version control.
 - Do not commit sensitive personal data to public repositories.
 If the crime CSVs contain personally-identifying information, remove or anonymize those fields before publishing.

-## License

-This repository currently has no license file.
-If you want to make it public, add a `LICENSE` (for example MIT) to clarify reuse terms.

 ## Contact

-If you have questions about the code or datasets, open an issue in the repository.
+If you have questions about the code or datasets, open an issue in the repository or comment.

 ---
-Generated/updated README to describe the project and how to run it.